ajpowers334/ajpowers334.github.io/index.md

 [About](about.md)
 [Contact](contact.md)

-# About Me
-I'm a game developer driven by a belief that games are powerful tools for storytelling, education, and connection.
-I love the entire process, from the initial spark of an idea and designing mechanics on paper, to the thrill of bringing it all to life through code.

-My journey isn't just about solo development.
-I'm deeply passionate about sharing this knowledge and empowering the next generation of creators.

 # My Projects
 Here are some of the games and experiments I've been working on.
 Feel free to play them in your browser!